Vallow-Daybell murders: Brandon Boudreaux case

+Sentencing

 Prosecutors requested a life sentence without parole for each case, to run concurrently with the convictions in Idaho.
 Sentencing for both cases took place on July 25.
 During her final testimony, Lori claimed that she had been denied a fair trial and said God would set prisoners free.
 Judge Beresky said Lori had "shown blatant disregard for humanity" and should never be released from prison.
 Lori was given two consecutive life sentences without the possibility of parole before 25 years.
 She was also fined $267,000 on each case and given a lifetime no-contact order for Brandon Boudreaux, Kay Woodcock and several other relatives of Charles Vallow.

 In August, Lori filed a notice of appeal for both her Arizona convictions.
 That same month, she was extradited back to Idaho to serve her sentences there.
-She was incarcerated at Pocatello Women’s Correctional Center.
+She was incarcerated at Pocatello Women's Correctional Center.

 Media depictions

 In 2020, Investigation Discovery released a three-episode documentary series entitled Doomsday: The Missing Children, which contained first-hand accounts of J.J.'s grandparents Larry and Kay Woodcock, Lori's brother Adam Cox, and former KPHO-TV reporter Kim Powell.

 In 2021, Lifetime released a dramatization of the Lori Vallow story as a made-for-TV film titled Doomsday Mom, also marketed with the subtitle The Lori Vallow Story, starring Lauren Lee Smith as Lori, Marc Blucas as Chad, Linda Purl as Kay, and Patrick Duffy as Larry.

 In 2022, Netflix released the three-episode documentary series entitled Sins of Our Mother, primarily centered from the perspective of her surviving child and Tylee's older brother, Colby Ryan.

 The story of the case was the subject of investigative journalist Leah Sottile's 2022 book When the Moon Turns to Blood.